RodrigoBJJ94/calculator-of-bmi-react/README.md

-# Calculator of BMI developed in React
+# Calculator of BMI

+Developed with React, JavaScript and CSS